 Reeves-Maybin was a full participant in practice all week and seems to be on the probable side of the questionable tag.
-If he's ultimately ruled out, however, Steve Longa and Nick Bellore would be in line for added snaps.
+He'll be in store primarily for special-teams work if he suits up in Week 12.

 Reeves-Maybin has missed the previous two games, but his activity level Monday is cause for optimism regarding his status for Thursday's Thanksgiving matchup versus the Vikings.
 Upon his return, he'll provide depth at outside linebacker while logging the majority of his snaps on special teams.